project-slippi/slippi-launcher/FAQ.md

 Rollback is a superior netcode implementation to the delay based netcode that everyone is used to.
 It provides smooth gameplay for a larger variety of situations.
 It also allows for playing with people much further away.

-## How do I get started?

-Head on over to <https://slippi.gg/downloads> and download the Slippi Launcher.
-Walk through its setup and you should be good to go.

 ## What versions of Melee does Slippi support

 We only support NTSC-U/J 1.02.